yinrouni/System/Assignment1_ShellScript_Assembly/part2/README.md

 # Part 2 - Assembly - A first program

-The first task is to actually just write a 'hello world' in assembly.
+Let us dive into assembly by first writing a 'hello world' in assembly.

 - Enter the following text into a file called *hello.s*
 - ```asm